Communism in the Philippines: Establishment of the PKP

-First Great Rectification Movement and PKP-CPP Split
+First Great Rectification Movement and PKP-CPP split

-By the 1960's, the PKP was seeking to rebuild itself.
+By the 1960s, the PKP was seeking to rebuild itself.
 Jesus Lava invited Jose Maria Sison, then a professor in the University of the Philippines and a prominent youth leader, to be a part of the PKP.
 Sison and others represented a "new generation" of Marxists who were decidedly Maoist in their leanings.
 Sison proposed a critique of the history of the PKP, which he submitted in 1966.
 Sison was highly critical of Lava and his policies during the past decade, referring to his "adventurism" and mishandling of the HMB rebellion.
 The document was suppressed and tensions between the Lava leadership and Sison's group grew, eventually causing in a split in PKP ranks in 1967.

 The culmination of this split occurred on December 26, 1968, when Sison, using the nom de guerre Amado Guerrero, and twelve others formed the Communist Party of the Philippines.
 Sison's critique of the Lavas and the PKP was released under the title Rectify Errors and Rebuild Our Party!, which pointed out ideological, political, and organizational errors committed throughout the PKP's history.
 The following March, Sison established the New People's Army, its military arm.
 In 1969, Guerrero wrote Philippine Society and Revolution, building off his previous Struggle for National Democracy.
-These documents outlined the CPP's ideological, political, and organizational tasks under the theoretical basis of Mao Zedong Thought.
+These documents outlined the CPP's ideological, political, and organizational tasks under the theoretical basis of the Mao Zedong Thought.

 The CPP and NPA quickly expanded nationwide.
 President Ferdinand Marcos blamed the CPP for the Plaza Miranda bombing in 1971, which the CPP has denied.
 The following year, Marcos declared Martial Law on September 21, 1972, under the pretext of "quashing the communist threat."
 Party cadres and activists were absorbed by the revolutionary movement in the countryside.
 On April 23, 1973, the National Democratic Front of the Philippines was established as an alliance of organizations supporting the CPP's protracted people's war.